RapidSoftwareSolutions/Marketplace-Currencylayer-package/README.md

 * Credentials: accessKey

 ## How to get credentials:
-0. Sign up for a [Currencylayer](https://currencylayer.com/product) account.
+0. Sign up for a [Currencylayer](https://currencylayer.com/product) account
 1. Navigate to [Quickstart page](https://currencylayer.com/quickstart)
-2. Use Access Key as credentials.
+2. Use Access Key as credentials

 ## Custom datatypes: